Dancing with the Dead: Red Pine and the Art of Translation (Ward Serrill, 2023)

 it illuminates the green moss again

 Porter chooses “No sign of people” as opposed to “no people to be seen”, an option Weinberger objects to when Sam Hamill went the same way: this isn’t an untouched wilderness, but an enclosed deer park.
 But I think that’s reading the phrase a little too literally and besides I think it works in feeding into the “except” (rather than “but” or “yet”) of the second line: no sign except sound instead of the people being not-seen and heard.
 Starting the third line with “as” as opposed to starting a new sentence/couplet there gives the poem more of a feeling of unity, of simultaneity: all of this, the desertion, the sounds, the light, is happening in a continuous flow.
 Porter’s translation gives a sense of narrative: the mountain is now deserted because the people have left, as they recede into the distance, we can no longer see them, though we can still hear their voices.
-As the leave, light returns to the forest.
+As they leave, light returns to the forest.
 The repetition of “come back” and the final “again” make it clear: while the people were there, the sun was gone, now that they’ve left, the green moss can be seen again.

 Despite its subtitle, Dancing with the Dead: Red Pine and the Art of Translation isn’t interested in any of that.
 Instead, the film, directed by Ward Serrill, is more interested in Porter himself and his life story.
 He tells us of his childhood as the son of a bank robber who, when he got out of jail, became a millionaire hotelier.
 Porter attended boarding school, dropped out of several colleges, spent some time in the army (avoiding Vietnam by getting himself shipped off to Europe), and eventually found himself studying Chinese at Columbia and spending more and more time being a Buddhist.
 He moved to Taiwan to be a monk, then lived for some years on a mountain.
 He got married, had kids, and ended up living in Port Townsend, Washington, which is about 80 miles north-northwest of where I’m writing this in Tacoma, on the opposite end of the Puget Sound.